whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 Because we have been forced against our will to learn to tolerate injustice and forget who we really are.
 When standing in solidarity to seek justice is outlawed, fear and insecurity become widespread and put all of us in a false survival mode that breeds and rewards selfishness and disrespect.
 Instead of pervasive generosity, selfishness is pervasive at every level of in every unhealthy culture.

-When a generation of people cannot free themselves, that fear, insecurity, and selfishness can start to sink in and seem normal, and they can likewise raise their children to relate to that fear, insecurity, and selfishness as normal too.
+When a generation of people cannot free themselves, that fear, insecurity, and selfishness can start to sink in and seem normal, and people can likewise raise their children to relate to that fear, insecurity, and selfishness as normal too.
 But they're not.

 You may not feel this affects you.
 You may have enough goodies in your life or your race is privileged enough that you think you have escaped it.
 But ask yourself, if you woke up tomorrow with no money, no food, no shelter, no credit cards or cell phone, and no one to call to help you out, what would your unhealthy culture do for you?
 Would you have the deep security that comes from living in a loving, healthy culture where nobody would let you starve or be treated disrespectfully?
 Would you have the deep security that comes from living among others who would stand with you against injustice?